 Coupon processing changes

 The following coupon processing changes are required for the POS to appropriately process AI (8112) coupon offers.
 Changes will vary based on the POS system and Retailer business rules.
 There are no hardware updates required.
 The following list is not intended to provide the full guidance required to make these changes, for complete guidance, please see the North American Point-of-sale Implementation Guide for Coupons, see Section 1.1.

 Primary Processing Changes:

-- API Connections: API connections are used to send and receive AI (8112) coupon data from The Coupon Bureau, see https://www.thecouponbureau.org/developers
+API Connections: API connections are used to send and receive AI (8112) coupon data from The Coupon Bureau.
+APIs here.

-- Coupon processing logic: AI (8112) processing logic is based on AI (8110) processing logic.
+Coupon processing logic: AI (8112) processing logic is based on AI (8110) processing logic but does require some updates as some logic components have been adjusted.
 For coupon processing logic references, please see the North American Point-of-Sale Implementation Guide for Coupons.
+Examples include: